Expand your professional horizons with a degree that combines the strengths of two top-ranked schools in public policy and engineering.

 The MS in Public Policy Data Science prepares you for success in:

 In addition to core courses that bridge informatics and public policy, the program offers electives enabling you to focus on your professional interests.
 It also offers paths for students with and without prior training in computer science.
-You can complete the degree in three to four semesters.

 Sample courses include:

 The program culminates with a capstone project in which you work with a real-world client, producing a consultant’s report that not only addresses a compelling challenge, but also demonstrates your abilities for prospective employers in this burgeoning job market.
 Options include a big data project for local governance, security, and smart cities and sustainable transportation.

 The effective use of informatics holds the potential to revolutionize how public policy is created.
 In Southern California alone, nearly every governmental agency now has a dedicated big data and/or innovation unit, while several leading technology companies, including IBM and Google, have created specialized divisions and products aimed at leveraging these tools in the public policy realm.
 Understanding and knowing how to use effectively informatics is crucial for work in nongovernmental organizations and nonprofits as well.

 Potential for distinguished academic and professional achievement is the principal criterion for admission.
 In general, successful applicants will have at least a B average in undergraduate study with strong grades in math and analytical courses, and high quantitative scores on the GRE.
 Students with a bachelor’s degree in statistics, economics, mathematics, sociology, public administration, accounting, or finance are welcome to apply.